SDEs with uniform distributions: Peacocks, Conic martingales and ergodic uniform diffusions: Mean reverting uniform diffusions with constant boundaries

 the conditional density of $\xi_t$ at $dx$ given $\xi_s=y$, with $s<t$.
 We have that the whole law forgets earlier conditions if

 We now focus on mean reversion and will get to the general law later in Section \ref{sec:ergodicth}.

 Take ${t_0} >0$ and consider the solution of the SDE \eqref{eq:martinX2} for $t \ge {t_0}$.
 If one starts from $X$, solution of \eqref{eq:martinX2}, one immediate way to obtain a diffusion with a standard uniform distribution at all times is to re-scale $X_t$ by $b(t)$.
 We will see that this leads in particular to a simple mean-reverting linear drift.
 This does not mean however that this is the only way to obtain a mean reverting uniform diffusion, there are many others.
-Indeed, it would be enough to set for example $Z_t:=2\Phi\left(\frac{W_t}{\sqrt{t}}\right)-1$ to obtain a standard uniform process, see Appendix \ref{app:sampling} and the related discussion.
+Indeed, it would be enough to set for example $Z_t:=2\Phi\left(\frac{W_t}{\sqrt{t}}\right)-1$ to obtain a standard uniform process, see Appendix \ref{app:sampling} and the related discussion. \rosso{We notice en passant that bounded stochastic processes received surprisingly little attention in the literature (see e.g. the Jacobi process or the $\Phi$-martingale in~\cite{gour02,vrinsjeanblanc,Carr17}).}